About Pilgrim

 Pilgrim worked temporarily at different times as a newspaper reporter and editor, and as a correspondent, free-lancer and photographer — and in high school edited the newspaper.

-Pilgrim has four grandchildren and two great-grandchildren.
+Pilgrim has four grandchildren and three great-grandchildren.

 Pilgrim completed five marathons in previous decades but now only rides a bicycle, walks and does yoga.